fdformula/MathlyLua/README.md

 Mathly is especially a good choice for instructors of linear algebra and numerical computing for teaching.
 It takes no time to start Lua with mathly loaded.
 While developing code and doing computation in a lecture, they can simply focus on delivery of course contents and never need to worry if their computers work too slowly.
-Moreover, Lua is so simple and so natural a language that even students without programming skills can understand most of Lua scripts.
+Moreover, Lua is so simple and so natural a language that students without programming skills can understand most of Lua scripts.

 ## Which version of Lua is needed?